-If you've had the opportunity to perform a security assessment, you probably know the frustration of seeing your earnest recommendations being ignored.
+If you've ever performed a security assessment, you probably know the frustration of seeing your earnest recommendations get ignored.
 You may wonder whether the recipient even read your report.
 If they did, surely they would share your concerns regarding the risks you discovered.
-You are not alone in your grief.

 You might be able to do something about this situation if you understand why security assessment findings are often dismissed:

 - The reader may not have believed you.
 Perhaps you didn't provide enough evidence to support your conclusions.
 Even if you were thorough, people often ignore the arguments that go against their point of view.
-As the result, the reader might have interpreted your findings in a way favorable to himself, or disagreed with the recommendations that went against his point of view.
+As the result, your readers might have interpreted your findings in a way favorable to themselves, or disagreed with the recommendations that went against their point of view.

 - Possibly, the organization hasn't gotten around to acting upon your recommendations.
 IT personnel tends to get caught up fighting fires: responding to emergency issues, fixing problems and otherwise doing unplanned work.
-This doesn’t leave time for remediating security issues.
-Sometimes remediation doesn't happen until a security incident.
+This might not leave time for remediating security issues right away.
+Sadly, sometimes remediation doesn't happen until a security incident.

 As you can see, some of the factors that affect whether the organization will follow your recommendations aren't under your control.
-Yet, you can increase the likelihood that your findings will be acted upon if you write a strong report, offer practical advice, substantiate your findings, balance tactical and strategic recommendations, and go over your conclusions and remediation approaches in person or on the phone.
+Yet, you can increase the likelihood that your findings will be acted upon if you write a strong report, offer practical advice, substantiate your findings, and balance tactical and strategic recommendations.

-For more on the topic of delivering better security assessments, see my Tips for Creating an Information Security Assessment Report Cheat Sheet.
+For more on the topic of delivering better security assessments, see my cheat sheet with Tips for Creating a Strong Cybersecurity Assessment Report.